-For comparison, premium range hearing aids are often known as a “Platinum”, “Diamond” or “Active” or “Ultimate” by other companies.
+For comparison, premium range hearing aids are often known as “Platinum”, “Diamond” or “Active” or “Ultimate” by other companies.
 However, we are pleased to say that the very first thing that you should do can be completely free – get a hearing test!

-There are three main routes that you can follow to get your hearing aids and each has different advantages, disadvantages and importantly different hearing aid costs.
+There are three main routes that you can follow to get your hearing aids and each has different advantages, disadvantages and more importantly different hearing aid costs.

-Buying your hearing aids from an independent audiologist will result in you paying higher hearing aid prices than if you got your hearing aids from the NHS or from an off-the-shelf supplier.
+Buying your hearing aids from an independent audiologist will result in you paying higher hearing aid prices than if you got your hearing aids from the NHS or an off-the-shelf supplier.